aabbtree77/twinpeekz/README.md

     https://github.com/danaugrs/gokoban/issues/14

-    Edit 2022: This is no longer an issue as the repository now uses Go modules and compiles without gymnastics.
+    _Edit 2022: This is no longer an issue as the repository now uses Go modules and compiles without extra efforts._

     TBH, I largely ignored the g3n engine code as I found it quite complex, but I was perhaps too unprepared at the time.